Sat

 Yes it is.
 The Price includes a kit of the under sheet and the pillowcase.
 We also have blankets.

-Are rooms and bathrooms mixed?
+Are rooms mixed?

 Yes they are

-Which kind of accomodations are available?
+Which types of accomodations are available?

 Can I have breakfast on the hostel?